-So even though we have buddha-nature, even though we are supposed to know intuitively which way to go or what is, you know, what kind of life we should have, but unless we have actual power of doing something right, it doesn't make any sense.
+So even though we have buddha-nature, even though we are supposed to know intuitively which way to go or what kind of life we should have, but unless we have actual power of doing something right, it doesn't make any sense.
 Why it doesn't make any sense is because we have always tried to depend on something.
 We are always making some excuse to do something selfish.
 That is the trouble.

-It looks like we have no, you know, nothing to depend on, but actually we can depend on ourselves if we stop trying to depend on something else.
-And that is something, you know, which you will realize by actual practice, you know.
-It is [laughs] not-not possible to, you know, solve that kind of question by thinking or by reading or by even by discussing.
+It looks like we have nothing to depend on, but actually we can depend on ourselves if we stop trying to depend on something else.
+And that is something which you will realize by actual practice.
+It is [laughs] not possible to solve that kind of question by thinking or by reading or by even by discussing.
 It is everyday problem which we will have.
-And you-if you see the problem as it is then, and if you are able to see the problem as it is, there is a way to solve the problem.
+And if you see the problem as it is then, and if you are able to see the problem as it is, there is a way to solve the problem.

-Maybe my answer does not cover-may not cover the question you gave me, but what I am talking about is what is our practice and what is wrong with-with us usually.
+Maybe my answer does not cover-may not cover the question you gave me, but what I am talking about is what is our practice and what is wrong with us usually.
 The important point is to forget all about preconceived idea-all track of all the way of life.
 It does not mean I am ignoring or I am trying to forget all about our condition.
 It does not mean so, but personally each one of us has very clear, calm mind.
 That is what I am talking about.
 If my answer does not cover all the area, please give me more question.